EECS150/asic_labs_fa21/lab1/spec.md

 ## Overview

-The process of VLSI design is different than eveloping software, designing analog circuits, and even FPGA-based design.
-Instead of using a single graphical user interface (GUI) or environment (eg. Eclipse, Cadence Virtuoso, or Xilinx Vivado), VLSI design is done using dezens of command lin interface tools on a Linux machine.
-These tools primarily use text files as their inputs and outputs, and include GUIs mainly for visualization rather than design.
+The process of VLSI design is different than developing software, designing analog circuits, and even FPGA-based design.
+Instead of using a single graphical user interface (GUI) or environment (eg. Eclipse, Cadence Virtuoso, or Xilinx Vivado), VLSI design is done using dozens of command line interface tools on a Linux machine.
+These tools primarily use text files as their inputs and outputs, and include GUIs mainly for only visualization, rather than design.
 Therefore, familiarity with Linux, text manipulation, and scripting is required to successfully complete the labs this semester.

 The goal of this lab is to introduce some basic techniques needed to use the computer aided design (CAD) tools that are taught in this class.
 Mastering the topics in this lab will help you save hours of time in later labs and make you a much more efficient chip designer.
 While you go through this lab, focus on how these techniques will allow you to automate tasks and improve your efficiency.
-Chip design requires plenty of iteration, so the being able to perform trials and identify errors quickly is key to success.
+Chip design requires plenty of iteration, so being able to perform trials and identify errors quickly is key to success.

 ## Administrative Info

 This lab, like all labs will be turned in electronically using Gradescope.
-Please upload a pdf document with the answers to the question throughout the lab.
+Please upload a pdf document with the answers to the six questions in the lab.

 ### Getting an Instructional Account

-You are required to get an EECS instructional account to login to the workstations in the lab.
-This can be done by using WebAcct here: http://inst.eecs.berkeley.edu/webacct
+You are required to get an EECS instructional account to login to the workstations in the lab, since you will be doing all your work on these machines (whether you're working remotely or in-person).
+This can be done by using WebAcct here: http://inst.eecs.berkeley.edu/webacct.

 Once you login using your CalNet ID, you can click on 'Get a new account' in the eecs151 row.
 Once the account has been created, you can email your class account form to yourself to have a record of your account information.
+You can follow the instructions on the emailed form to change your Linux password with `ssh update.eecs.berkeley.edu` and following the prompts.

 ### Logging into the Classroom Servers